ZeroOneStudio/backupmasta/README.md

 How to
 ======

-Create `data/credentials.json` file containing Google Storage access keys:
+Set your Google Storage access keys in `data/credentials.json`.
+For example:

     {
       "key" : "GOM1234TYDJUUIR33",